 Connect With Employers

-Be sure your resume is updated and ready to be shared with potential employers.
-If you need a little help putting the polish on your application materials, stop by the Career Studio for a little resume TLC.
+Ensure your resume is up-to-date and ready to share with potential employers.
+Get help with your application materials and stop by the Career Studio.

 Visit the Career Studio

-Meet with one of our career coaches to help prioritize your goals, investigate potential employers, and frame your mindset going into a career fair or employer event.
+Meet with one of our career coaches to help prioritize your goals, research potential employers, and frame your mindset as you approach an employer event or career fair.

 Find a career coach

-Having the Handshake app downloaded prior to events can speed up the checkin process and allow you to see which employers will be present.
+Having the Handshake app downloaded before events can speed up the check-in process and allow you to see which employers will be attending.

 Download Handshake app